Napoleon III: A last search for allies

 While Napoleon III was having no success finding allies, Bismarck signed secret military treaties with the southern German states, who promised to provide troops in the event of a war between Prussia and France.
 In 1868, Bismarck signed an accord with Russia that gave Russia liberty of action in the Balkans in exchange for neutrality in the event of a war between France and Prussia.
-This treaty put additional pressure on Austria, which also had interests in the Balkans, not to ally itself with France.
+This treaty put additional pressure on Austria-Hungary, which also had interests in the Balkans, not to ally itself with France.

-But most importantly, Prussia promised to support Russia in lifting the restrictions of the Congress of Paris (1856).
-"Bismarck had bought Tsar Alexander II’s complicity by promising to help restore his naval access to the Black Sea and Mediterranean (cut off by the treaties ending the Crimean War), other powers were less biddable".
+But most importantly, Prussia promised to support Russia in lifting the restrictions of the Congress of Paris.
+"Bismarck had bought Tsar Alexander II's complicity by promising to help restore his naval access to the Black Sea and Mediterranean (cut off by the treaties ending the Crimean War), other powers were less biddable".
 Bismarck also reached out to the liberal government of William Gladstone in London, offering to protect the neutrality of Belgium against a French threat.
 The British Foreign Office under Lord Clarendon mobilized the British fleet, to dissuade France against any aggressive moves against Belgium.
 In any war between France and Prussia, France would be entirely alone.

 In 1867, French politician Adolphe Thiers (who became President of the French Republic in 1871) accused Napoleon III of erroneous foreign policy: "There is no mistake that can be made".
 Bismarck thought that French vanity would lead to war; he exploited that vanity in the Ems Dispatch in July 1870.
 France took the bait and declared war on Prussia, which proved to be a major miscalculation.
-This allowed Bismarck and Prussia to present the war to the world as defensive, although Prussia and Bismarck had aggressive plans, and they soon became known in relation to the annexation of the French provinces of Alsace and Lorraine.
+This allowed Bismarck and Prussia to present the war to the world as defensive, although Prussia and Bismarck had aggressive plans, and they soon became known in relation to the annexation of the French provinces of Alsace-Lorraine.